ros2/rclc/rclc/QUALITY_DECLARATION.md

 The `rosidl_generator_c` package is a core-ros package and provides an API that generates message types for C programming language.

-TODO: no quality statement available.
+The quality statement for this repository is not available.

 ### Optional Direct Runtime ROS Dependencies [5.ii]